sujansijakhow/AI_Assistance/README.md

 **Current Status**

-All the resources are not upload yet,
+All the resources are not uploaded yet,

 The backend is hosted on Node.js and is currently running automatically on Render